jkomoros/boardgame/TUTORIAL.md

 This is our Apply method.
 There's not much interesting going on--except to note that calling MoveComponent can fail (for example, if the stack we're moving to is already max size), so we check for that and return an error.
 If your Move's `Apply` method returns an error than the move will not be applied.
 In general it is best practice in `Legal` to check for any condition that could cause your `Apply` to fail, so that failures in `Apply` are truly unexpected.
 But as this example shows, sometimes that's more of a pain than it's worth, as long as you catch those errors in `Apply`.
 If you didn't catch them in either `Legal` or `Apply` then you could start persisting illegal states to the storage layer, which would get really confusing really fast.

-### NewManager
+### NewDelegate

 We've now explored enough concepts to build a game.
 The last remaining piece is to combine everything into a ready-to-use `GameManager` that we can then pass to a server or use in other contexts.
+We do this by passing our delegate to `boardgame.NewGameManager()`, which calls various life-cycle methods on the delegate to get things set up.

-By convention, each game package has a `NewManager` method with the following signature:
+By convention, each game package has a `NewDelegate` method that returns a `boardgame.GameDelegate`.
+In general you don't need to do anything special in this method, and can just return an instaniation of your gameDelegate object:

 ```
-func NewManager(storage boardgame.StorageManager) (*boardgame.GameManager, error)
+func NewDelegate() boardgame.GameDelegate {
+	return &gameDelegate{}
+}
 ```

-The storage argument is a reference to the specific storage backend the manager should use to persist objects.
-This will generally be provided by the server that your game manager factory is plugged into.
-A number of different storage implementations can be found in the `storage` directory.
-In most cases you'll use the MySQL storage layer, but that can be a pain to configure so in some cases, like the simple no-nonsense example server listed in the quickstart above a no-config storage layer like `bolt` is used instead.
-But in any case your `NewManager` method will generally just pass that directly to the core engine's `NewGameManager` method without inspecting it.

-In general your `NewManager` method will define all of the immutable configuration specific to your game.
-This includes defining all of the components for the game in a ComponentChest, plugging in your `GameDelegate`, and installing all of your MoveTypes.
+Of course, you could do more in this method, but in practice it's enough to just instantiate a zero-value of your gameDelegate, because its Configure methods will be called when the new GameManager based on it is instantiated.

 #### Component structs